gtod/postgres-json/README.md

 ### I do not want integer keys

 This is not too hard.
-You can supply an keyword argument USE-ID to `insert` or (and this will take a little more effort, see `bake-interface`) you could make a UUID sequence in PG and get values from that.
+You can supply a keyword argument `use-id` to `insert` or (and this will take a little more effort, see `bake-interface`) you could make a UUID sequence in PG and get values from that.
 TODO.